3t13nn3/-S2-Shell-Interpreter/README.md

 # -S2-Shell-Interpreter

-This was my first real project in C then it is a quit buggy project and a code not well written, but at this time I was enough proud.
+This was my first real project in C, it was quite a buggy project and a not well written code, but back then, I was proud enough of it.

 ### How to use - *Linux Project*